 Prevagen under FDA investigation

-Posted on behalf of Janet, Jenner & Suggs on Apr 08, 2012 in Legal
+Posted on behalf of Janet, Janet & Suggs, LLC on April 8, 2012 in Consumer Alerts

 Please Note: My Advocates is only providing information and not handling Prevagen cases.
 Contact the FDA about any concerns.

 In January, 2015, a class-action suit was against Quincy Bioscience (QB) LLC the manufacturer of Prevagen.
 The company claims that the product works by re-supplying memory-related proteins that decline as people age.
 The lawsuit charges:

 - The product cannot work as advertised because its only purported active ingredient, apoaequorin (a protein), is completely destroyed by the digestive system and transformed into common amino acids no different than those derived from other common food products.

 - The amount of amino acids Prevagen adds to the user’s intake are trivial in comparison to normal dietary intake

 - Claims that clinical tests demonstrate that Prevagen will improve memory and support healthy brain function, sharper mind, and clearer thinking are false.
 (Note: QB’s “clinical trials” were conducted in-house and did not have independent verification.)